ZimdVienna/Robo4girls/README.md

 ### Instructions

-Connect your micro:bit to your computer via usb and load the R4G_MICROBIT.hex file on to your micro:bit.
-The R4G_MICROBIT.hex file is in the microbit folder of this repository.
+Connect your micro:bit to your computer via usb and load one of the R4G_MICROBIT.hex files on to your micro:bit.
+The R4G_MICROBIT.hex files are in the microbit folder of this repository.
+If you have either a motor driver board from <a href="https://wiki.keyestudio.com/Ks0308_keyestudio_Motor_Drive_Breakout_Board_for_micro_bit">Keyestudio</a> or <a href="https://www.instructables.com/id/Elecfreaks-Motorbit-User-Guide/">ElecFreaks</a> choose the respective .._KS.hex or .._EF.hex file.
+Otherwise load either one.

 <b>If you have a buzzer:</b>
 Next, connect pin0 and GND Pin of your micro:bit to the buzzer (you cannot do much wrong, it does not matter which cable you attach to which pin.
 On the website connect to your micro:bit, type "M1:", "M2:" or "M3:" (without the quotation marks) in the input field and click send.
 You should hear the robot play a melody.